zurb/joyride/README.markdown

 * remove counters in favor of jQuery's in-built .next() method
 * button text is now defined with a data-button attribute, data-text will be deprecated in 3.0
 * edge-aware tooltips that reposition based on proximity to edge of screen
-* support for pause, resume, restart, and destroy
+* support for pause, resume, restart, and destroy; ex. https://gist.github.com/3430584
 * support for jQuery 1.8, and 1.4.2+
-* modal style tooltips that have (li elements without data-ids)
+* modal style tooltips (li elements without data-ids)
 * move tooltip templating to settings
 * make cookie support an option
 * better support for right and left aligned tooltips
 * override nub position on a per tooltip bases
 * deprecate inline positioning of tooltips
+* SOON: support for class based targeting

 Documentation
 ==============